This is an extended CV covering a broad range of topics. Please

 - Device driver implementation

-- Linux system administration: Apache, MySQL, Asterisk, Exim, OpenVPN, SSH, ...
+- Linux system administration: Apache, MySQL, Asterisk, Exim, OpenVPN, SSH, Borg backup ...

 Numerical and Signal Processing

-- Continuous and discrete time SP theory, Laplace, Z-transform
+- Continuous and discrete time signal processing theory, Laplace, Z-transform

 - Linear algebra, FFT, SVD, Wavelets